Telemedicine proves invaluable as this children's hospital combats the COVID-19 pandemic.

 Telemedicine also limits exposure for non-COVID-19 patients

-Another advantage of that experience, according to Williams, was the ability to rapidly bring Children's Health providers up-to-speed on the technology—she says her team trained 200 clinicians on the platform during the month of March.
+Another advantage of that experience, according to Williams, was the ability to rapidly bring Children's Health providers up-to-speed on the technology—she says her team trained 200 clinicians on the platform.
 While the hospital staffs Virtual Visit with three dedicated full-time clinicians and has additional on-call staff to support overflow and off-hours needs, the additional training allows providers to see their own patients for non-COVID-19 visits to limit face-to-face exposure during the pandemic.

 Send questions or comments.